itsmehemant123/discord-wheatley/README.md

 - Improve the chat transcript cleanup before writing to yml.

 - Switch mongo to mysql/postgres.

+- Make the role verification into a function decorator.

 - Make a better reply format other than alternate.